-Prefabrication (Groups D) is strongly recommended for the construction of large and tall wood buildings since it typically reduces on-site exposure time and consequently wetting potential.
+Prefabrication (Groups D) is strongly recommended for the construction of large and tall wood buildings to reduce on-site exposure time.
 The prefabrication plan, however, must be carefully reviewed to identify potential wetting risks.
-For prefabricated light wood framing (Group D1), some attention may be paid to components and joints that may trap moisture, such as the joints between bottom plates and subflooring (therefore standing water on subflooring should be removed to reduce water entrapment).
-In most cases, protective or permanent membranes, which are strong enough to resist the wear and tear during construction, can be pre-installed for walls or roofs to increase productivity and to provide extra protection to the inside framing during construction.
-The joints between membranes and with other materials should be immediately sealed upon installation to prevent water penetration.
-Sufficient attention should also be paid during the design of assemblies (e.g., the design of various joints) and factory assembling to facilitate on-site installation and to prevent any rain ingress during transportation and construction.
+For prefabricated light wood framing (Group D1), attention may be needed for components and joints that may trap moisture, such as the joints between bottom plates and subflooring (therefore standing water on subflooring should be removed to reduce water entrapment).
+In most cases, protective or permanent membranes can be installed for a wall or a roof during prefabrication to increase construction efficiency and to provide extra protection to the framing inside.
+Attention should also be paid during the design of assemblies (e.g., the design of various joints) and factory assembling to facilitate on-site installation and to prevent rain ingress during transportation and construction.
 This is particularly important for modular home installation when all materials are prefabricated into the assemblies (Group D3).
-Wetting also causes damage to finishing materials consequently requiring costly remediation efforts.

-The shell of a building often provides the most effective and economical shelter for the wood inside and should be taken full advantage of during construction.
-This typically requires good sequencing and other considerations during construction.
-For example, an upper floor or a roof usually provides good protection to the floors and assemblies below, particularly when the joints and gaps are sealed (e.g., by using tongue and groove joints, or tape) after the installation.
-Any standing water (or snow) should be removed from floors after large precipitation events.
-When the wood is dry enough, install roof sheathing and waterproofing membrane, and exterior wall weather resistive barrier as quickly as the construction.
-Large openings in the roof and exterior walls, such as windows and doors, should be temporarily covered with translucent membranes (for providing natural light) to prevent blown-in rain (or snow) before final installation.
-Sufficient time should be provided for the wood members to dry and settle.
-Wet construction, such as concrete elevator shafts and concrete topping on subflooring (or on a roof), should be scheduled for completion at early stages to minimize any adverse impacts on the wood.
-When a roof built with mass timbers is exposed to rain, measures should be taken to dry them before installing any insulation or water proofing membrane above.
-It is difficult and slow for moisture to move through a mass timber component and to dry towards the interior once roofing is installed above.
-Walls, roofs, and any other parts must not be enclosed and finished until the framing materials have dried to an acceptable level of moisture, i.e., typically below 19% for wood.
-Insulation materials and membranes, spray foam and self-adhesive membranes in particular, should not be applied on wet wood.
-Mechanical methods, such as space heating, dehumidification, and forced ventilation, may be used to accelerate drying before and after enclosure.
-However, heating by using fuels, such as natural gas or propane, will add to the wetting load due to the extra moisture generated during burning of the fuel and may also become a construction fire concern.
+The shell of a building often provides an effective and economical shelter for the wood inside and should be taken full advantage of during construction.
+This typically requires good sequencing and coordination.
+For example, an upper floor or a roof usually provides good protection to the floors and other components below, particularly when the joints and gaps in the sheathing are sealed right after installation, such as through use of tongue and groove sheathing panels, and ideally taping.
+Any standing water (or snow) should be removed from a horizontal surface after a large precipitation event.
+When the wood is dry enough, install the roof sheathing and waterproofing membranes and the exterior wall weather resistive barriers as quickly as the construction permits.
+The membranes should be sealed and made continuous at interfaces to prevent water penetration.
+Large openings in the roof and exterior walls, such as those for skylights, windows and doors, should be temporarily covered with translucent membranes (for providing natural light) to prevent blown-in rain or snow before enclosure.
+Wet services, such as concrete elevator shafts and concrete topping on subflooring or on a roof, should be completed at early stages to minimize adverse impacts on the wood.
+Insulation materials and membranes, particularly spray foam and self-adhesive membranes, should not be applied on wet wood.
+Walls, roofs, and any other parts must not be closed in and finished until the framing materials have dried to an acceptable level of moisture, i.e., typically below 19%.
+When a roof built with mass timbers is exposed to wetting, measures should be taken to dry them before installing thermal insulation or water proofing membranes above.
+It is very difficult and slow for moisture to move through a mass timber and to dry towards the interior once the roofing is installed.
+Mechanical methods, such as space heating, dehumidification, and forced ventilation, can be used to accelerate drying before enclosure.
+However, heating by using a fuel, such as natural gas or propane, will add to the wetting load due to the extra moisture generated during the burning and may also become a construction fire concern.